HaroldF415/dev_notes/algorithms.md

 We should always consider to implement a solution to be within the bounds of good engineering practice.
 "An implementation should be well designed and documented."

 Algorithms that are efficient in terms of time or space will help use resources like computing time and space in memory more wisely.
+They are fundamental tools in problem-solving, akin to tools and technologies used in other fields of engineering and science.